mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/getcontexts/index.md

   - : `string` ID of the context.
 - `contextType`
   - : `string` The type of extension view.
 Returned to one of `"BACKGROUND"`, `"POPUP"`, `"SIDE_PANEL"`, or `"TAB"`.
 - `documentId`
   - : `string` UUID of the document associated the context, or undefined if the context is not hosted in a document.
 - `documentOrigin`
   - : string` The origin of the document associated with the context or undefined if the context is not hosted in a document.
 - `documentUrl`
   - : `string` The URL of the document associated with the context or undefined if the context not hosted in a document.
 - `frameId`
-  - : `string` The frame ID for the context or `-1` if the context is not hosted in a frame.
+  - : `integer` The frame ID for the context or `-1` if the context is not hosted in a frame.
 - `incognito`
   - : `boolean` Whether the context is hosted in a private browsing tab.
 - `tabId`
-  - : `string` The tab ID for the context or `-1` if the context not hosted in a tab.
+  - : `integer` The tab ID for the context or `-1` if the context not hosted in a tab.
 - `windowId`
-  - : `string` The window ID for the context or `-1` if the context not hosted in a window.
+  - : `integer` The window ID for the context or `-1` if the context not hosted in a window.

-If there are no matching context, fulfilled with an empty array.
+If there are no matching contexts, fulfilled with an empty array.

 ## Examples